filosganga/filosganga.github.com/_posts/2015-02-17-docker-maven-plugin.md

         <pushImage>true</pushImage> <!-- We are also pushing this time -->
     </configuration>
 </execution>
 {% endhighlight %}

-Since the 0.1.2 version, released today, it is possible to specify the remote registry credentials only using maven properties at the moments, but they are enough flexible to permit you using systen environment on your CI server for example.
+Since the [0.1.2 version, released today](https://github.com/spotify/docker-maven-plugin/issues/53#issuecomment-74712040), it is possible to specify the remote registry credentials only using maven properties at the moments, but they are enough flexible to permit you using systen environment on your CI server for example.

+I must say Spotify has done a great job to delivery this plugin, in perfect accordance with the open source spirit.